 An additional review of faculty performance other than those for tenure-eligible faculty and for promotion will be held annually.
 This annual review will be used for evaluation of faculty for salary adjustments, for term appointment renewal, and for post-tenure review of tenured faculty.

 In the spirit of shared governance, the faculty (as defined in Policies 401.3, The Tenured and Tenure-Eligible Faculty, and 401.4, The Faculty with Term Appointments) and department head of each department will work together in consultation with the dean or, where appropriate, the vice president for extension, to establish procedures by which all faculty will be reviewed annually.
 During fall semester, in preparation for spring annual reviews, review procedures will be agreed upon by majority vote of the department faculty.
 If the procedures do not pass the majority vote, the department faculty must establish new procedures as described above before the next annual reviews begin.
-This evaluation will encompass a multi-year window of performance that covers a five-year span (to meet the requirements of post-tenure review for tenured faculty).
+This evaluation will encompass a multi-year window of performance that covers a three-year span .
 Such reviews will, at a minimum, incorporate an analysis of the fulfillment of the role statement.
-The basic standard for appraisal will be whether the faculty member under review discharges conscientiously and with professional competence the duties appropriately associated with the faculty member’s position.
+The basic standard for appraisal will be whether the faculty member under review discharges conscientiously and with professional competence the duties as specified in the faculty member’s role statement.

 The department head or supervisor will meet with the faculty member annually to review this analysis of the fulfillment of the role statement and provide a written report of this review to the faculty member.
 A copy of this report will be sent to the academic dean or vice president for extension, and, where appropriate, vice president for statewide campuses.
 The annual evaluation and recommendation letter by the department head or supervisor developed for tenure-eligible faculty as part of the promotion and tenure process (Policy 405.7.1.3, Evaluation and Recommendation by the Department Head or Supervisor) may not serve as a substitute for this annual review report for salary adjustment.
 For faculty with term appointments, the annual review will also include a recommendation regarding renewal of the term appointment.